DamianS-eng/wiihacks-wiki/tutorials/nintendont.md

 # Nintendont

-Nintendont is a Wii homebrew app to play Gamecube games on Wii and the WiiU's vWii.
+Nintendont is a Wii mode homebrew to play Gamecube games on Wii and WiiU vWii.

 Nintendont is not a modification or emulator.
 It's more like a bridge between an emulator and a virtual machine which runs Gamecube games natively.